aottr/blog/content/posts/2021/08-17-simple-scheduler-discord-bot.md

 We don't have to redefine complex sub-functions inside the callback, it just works.

 I hope this long article was interesting, helpful or entertaining.
 As usual feel free to ask in the comments and I'll answer asap and adjust the article :3

+## Done reading?

+I wrote an updated article about [Improving the simple scheduler](/posts/2021/09-12-simple-scheduler-discord-bot-part-2/).